b0id/blackarch-panel/README.md

 # BlackArch Panel

-A comprehensive tool management system for BlackArch Linux that provides an interactive CLI for browsing, searching, and accessing information about the BlackArch tool collection.
+A comprehensive tool management system for BlackArch Linux that categories metadata provides an interactive CLI for browsing, searching, and accessing information about the BlackArch tool collection.

 ## Features